florath/rpi2bootstrap/README.md

 The following (Debian) packages are needed to run the script:

+* *debootstrap*
+  For bootstraping the system.
+Please note that the current version in Debian Jessie has some problems when it comes to the installation of python.
+If you run into problems here, install debootstrap from stretch.
+The script is known to work with version 1.0.72.
 * *parted*
   For creating partitions of the disk image
 * *mount (losetup)*